 Introduction

 There are numerous laws governing employment relationships in the Czech Republic.
-The main one is the Labour Code, which establishes the rights and obligations of the employment relationships‘ participants.
-The Labour Code is quite strict when it comes to key points in employment relationships, mainly establishment and termination.
-The Czech employment laws can be in general described as quite protective of the employee, as the employee is considered the weaker party in the relationship.
-Equal treatment and restriction of any type of discrimination are considered the main principles of the Labour Code.
+The main one is the Labour Code, which establishes the rights and obligations of parties involved in employment relationships.
+The Labour Code is quite strict when it comes to key points in employment relationships, mainly the establishment and termination.
+The Czech employment law reflects a protective stance towards employees, acknowledging their relatively vulnerable position in the relationship.
+Czech employment law primarily upholds the fundamental principles of equal treatment and the prohibition of any form of discrimination.

 New Developments

-Parliament is now debating a new, so-called flexible amendment to the Labour Code.
-It is scheduled to come into effect on 1 January 2025..
-Among other things, the notice period, which is currently two months and starts on the first day of the following month after the notice is delivered, should commence immediately upon delivery.
-Additionally, the amendment plans to allow for a shorter, one-month notice period in cases of breaches of discipline or failure to meet job requirements.
+The so-called flexible amendment to the Labour Code came into effect as of 1 June 2025.
+Among other things, the notice period, which had been two months and started on the first day of the following month after the notice is delivered, now commences immediately upon delivery.
+Additionally, a shorter, one-month notice period applies in cases of breaches of discipline or failure to meet job requirements.

-The amendment also extends the maximum trial period from three to four months for regular employees, and from six to eight months for managerial positions.
+The amendment has also extended the maximum trial period from three to four months for regular employees, and from six to eight months for managerial positions.
 Flexibility is further introduced for employees returning from parental leave.
-Employers should be obligated to offer the same job to those who return within two years of their child’s birth (as parents in Czechia are entitled to parental leave until the child is three years old).
-Employees will also be allowed to work for the same employer during their parental leave under different contracts than the employment contract, such as a DPP or DPČ (agreements on work performed outside an employment relationship), without restrictions on the type of work.
+Employers are obligated to offer the same job to those who return within two years of their child’s birth (as parents in Czechia are entitled to parental leave until the child is three years old).
+Employees are now also allowed to work for the same employer during their parental leave under different contracts than the employment contract, such as a DPP or DPČ (agreements on work performed outside an employment relationship), without restrictions on the type of work.

-Moreover, the amendment introduces new opportunities for youth employment, permitting 14-year-old students to work part-time during summer vacations under specific conditions.
-It also allows employees to have more control over their work schedules, with a provision that permits them to arrange their own work hours if agreed so with the employer, a privilege that was previously limited to remote workers.
+Moreover, the amendment introduced new opportunities for youth employment, permitting 14-year-old students to work part-time during summer vacations under specific conditions.
+Another amendment also allows employees to have more control over their work schedules, with a provision that permits them to arrange their own work hours if agreed so with the employer, a privilege that was previously limited to remote workers.